papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 ???
 "Collator Groups"

     The `collator_groups` key is used to define further parameters for the collator groups.
-The following keys are available:
+The available keys are:

     | Key                          | Type             | Description                                                                                                    | Default Value        |
     | ---------------------------- | ---------------- | -------------------------------------------------------------------------------------------------------------- | -------------------- |